Best Ever Cookie Collection

 11. Cut your brownies into desired size and shape.

-Favorite Fudge Brownie Recipes Variations
+Favorite Fudgy Brownie Recipes Variations

 Substitute chocolate chips with mint chocolate chips, white chocolate chips, or peanut butter chips.
 You can also replace the walnuts with pecans or macadamia nuts.